xing/hops/packages/config/README.md

 # Usage

 Please find a list of the default options below.
-They can be set in your project's package.json and can be overridden by using [npm config](https://docs.npmjs.com/cli/config) in the command line.
+They can be set in your project's package.json.
 You can extend hops-config within your project allowing you to use it to configure your isomorphic applications.
-The configuration is immutable at runtime - if you import it in your own application, you can only read its values, but you cannot alter them.

 ## Available Options